tonton-golio/computational_physics/assets/continuum_mechanics/text/pythonpackages.md

 TestFunction: The weight function space. $w_i$
 solve: find the approximated constants.

+2D:
+RectangleMesh(Point(,0,0), Point(width,height), width resolution, height resolution): Meshes a rectange, ideal for 2D modelling.
+VectorFunctionSpace: 2D equivalent of the FunctionSpace function.
+TrialFunction: The unknown function we wish to approximate. $u_z(z)$
+TestFunction: The weight function space. $w_i$ inner(): The dobbelt dot product (:)

+on_boundary and near(): on_boundary outputs 0 or 1 depending on whether the program iterates over all the points. near defines the tolerance, such that machine precision doesnt mess it up.
+DirechletBC(on space V, set value Constant((0,0)), boundary): The actual boundary condition.
+plot: plotting function from the Fenics package.

+extracting to matplotlib looping over usol.

 Implementing boundary conditions:
 def bottom_boundary(x, on_boundary): return on_boundary and near(x\[0\], 0)